Jonasstody/MarketMingle-Analytics/README.md

 be advised that the AI feature has been removed in the web version

-the full code for local deployment can be found under in the /MarketMingle_Analytics_for_local_use folder
+the full code for local deployment can be found in the /MarketMingle_Analytics_for_local_use folder

 # STRUCTURE
 one respective file that handles the visuals for the subpage and two helper files (data_loader.py & general_worker.py) to handle data operations and data pulls